deficollective/defiscan/src/content/protocols/sky.md

 The Sky protocol relies on the provider Chronicle for price feeds of collateral assets.
 An Oracle Security Module enforces a 1 hour window on price updates and the provider (Chronicle) or the governance can freeze the current price value to prevent further updates.

-[specific description of Chronicle]
+Chronicle is a decentralized oracle protocol that computes a median price from multiple sources.
+The protocol contains validators who push new prices and challengers who can freeze and challenge new prices.
+The contracts are non-upgradeable.
+In addition to freezing prices, the MakerDAO governance can change the oracle provider with a governance proposal.

 ## Exit Window

 The minimum delay between approval and execution of a governance proposal is **18 hours**, recently reduced from 30 hours in an [emergency proposal](https://vote.makerdao.com/executive/template-executive-vote-out-of-schedule-executive-vote-risk-parameter-changes-february-18-2025).
 The governance has a _continuous proposal_ model, which means voters need to migrate their vote from the current proposal to a new proposal.
 The proposal with the most votes at any times is accepted and can be executed once its delay has passed.

 Emergency measures permissions allow the governance to pause certain contracts through a governance proposal without being subject to the mendatory delay.
 Currently the `Splitter` contract has such a permission.
 In addition to that a _Emergency Shutdown Module_ exists and can shutdown the entire protocol if 500'000 `MKR` tokens are irreversibly sent to the Emergency Shutdown Contract.
 Once the process is started a [specific timeline](https://docs.makerdao.com/smart-contract-modules/shutdown/the-emergency-shutdown-process-for-multi-collateral-dai-mcd) allows token holders and vault users to receive the net value of their assets.
 If the process is activated it is irreversible, a fork would need to be created in order to revive the protocol.

-# Security Council

-There is no security council to oversee the Sky Protocl.
-Nonetheless, there is a series of emergency governance actions that can be taken.

-Some parameters adjustments can be done without any delay.
-TODO: MOM contracts, + list https://developers.sky.money/security/security-measures/security-mechanisms

-Finally, an `ESM` (Emergency Shutdown Module) allows `MKR` holders to shutdown the system without a central authority.
-Once 500'000 `MKR` are entered into the `ESM`, emergency shutdown can be executed.
-Sending funds to the `ESM` is an _irreversible_ action, it is assumed that there are 2 scenarios:
+It is assumed that there are 2 scenarios:

 1. A malicious majority is hijacking the governance.
 The only option once the system is shut down is to set up an alternative fork in which the malicious users' funds are slashed and the users who shut down the system see their funds restored.
 2. A critical bug was discovered and prevented with a system shutdown.
 The governance can refund users who shut down the system by minting new tokens.

+# Security Council

+There is no security council to oversee the Sky Protocol.
+Nonetheless, there is a series of emergency governance actions described in [exit-window](#exit-window-1) that can be taken.
+Unfortunately, the model of continuous approval and vote delegation used in the governance does not qualify for a comparison with a security council, as the top 3 _Aligned Delegates_ could pass both new proposals and emergency actions (exluding the shutdown module) on their own.

+WIP note: Some parameters adjustments can be done without any delay.
+TODO: double check MOM contracts